learn-static/foundations-3-data/intro-data.md

 6. Hit the button to "Commit changes."

 ## Step 9: Admire your work
 Congratulations!
-Not navigate to your website to admire how the changes you made to your metadata file have improved the look of your website!
+Now navigate to your website to admire how the changes you made to your metadata file have improved the look of your website!